elastic/apm/docs/agent-development.md

  - 7.3 servers where the Kibana connection is not enabled (server responds with 403)
  - 7.3 servers where the Kibana connection is enabled, but unavailable (server responds with 503)
- - any other error (server responds with 5xx)
+ - 7.3 servers where the Kibana connection is enabled, available, but there is no matching agent config (server responds with 404)
  - pre-7.3 servers that don't support the config endpoint (server responds with 404)

-If the server responds with 403, agents should log the response at info level.
+ - any other error (server responds with 5xx)

 If the server responds with any 5xx, agents should log at error level.
-In any case, the server _should_ respond with a Cache-Control header, as described in the section above, and agents should retry after the specified interval.
-If for whatever reason the server does not respond with that header, or it is invalid, agents should retry after 5 minutes.
+If the server responds with 4xx, agents are not required to log the response.
+Either central config is not available, not enabled, or there is no agent config to update.
+In all of these cases, there is no expectation that the agent should do anything, so logging is not useful.

-If the server responds with 404 (i.e. it's a pre-7.3 server that lacks the config endpoint), agents may choose to treat it the same as 403, or may choose to log only once and mark that server as not having support for config, and then never retry.
-Bear in mind that this would mean the application must be restarted if the server is upgraded to 7.3.
+In any case, a 7.3+ server _should_ respond with a Cache-Control header, as described in the section above, and agents should retry after the specified interval.
+For older servers, or for whatever reason a 7.3+ server does not respond with that header (or it is invalid), agents should retry after 5 minutes.
+We include this behaviour for older servers so that the agent will start polling after server upgrade without restarting the application.

-If the agent does not recognise a config attribute, then it should log a warning such as:
+If the agent does not recognise a config attribute, or does not support dynamically updating it, then it should log a warning such as:

 ```
 Central config failure.
-Unsupported config names: unknown_option, other_unknown_option
+Unsupported config names: unknown_option, disable_metrics, capture_headers
 ```

 Note that in the initial implementation of this feature, not all config attributes will be supported by the APM UI or APM Server.
 Agents may choose to support only the attributes supported by the UI/server, or they may choose to accept additional attributes.
 The latter will enable them to work without change once additional config attributes are supported by the UI/server.